The School Day: September 2025

 To contact: visit their website https://inspiredchildrensclub.com/glemead/

-There will be a range of school-led extra-curricular clubs on offer in the autumn term, mainly run by our own school staff.
+There will be a range of extracurricular clubs on offer throughout the year, mainly run by our own school staff and ASPIRE sports.
 These clubs change every half term to maintain novelty and to interest a wider range of pupils.
-These are advertised on Class Dojo and can be booked through Parent Pay.
-There is no charge for the large majority of these.
+These are advertised on Class Dojo and can be booked through ARBOR.
+There is no charge for most of these.

 What happens at break times and lunchtimes?